coderpiaobozhe/classifier-free-diffusion-guidance-Pytorch/README.md

 # Unofficial Implementation of [Classifier-free Diffusion Guidance](https://arxiv.org/abs/2207.12598)
-The Pytorch implementation is adapted from [openai/guided-diffusion](https://github.com/openai/guided-diffusion) with modifications for classifier-free conditioned generation.
+The Pytorch implementation is adapted from both [openai/guided-diffusion](https://github.com/openai/guided-diffusion) with modifications for classifier-free conditioned generation.
 The dataset used for training is cifar-10.
 The platform I use is Ubuntu 20.04.
+During the training porcess, I use the file *Scheduler.py* from [zoubohao/DenoisingDiffusionProbabilityModel-ddpm-](https://github.com/zoubohao/DenoisingDiffusionProbabilityModel-ddpm-).
 ## How to run
 First, you need to do some preparations:
 ```bash